HomeStories

 northern-renaissance-portraiture-van-eyck-arnolfini-portrait-1434

-The Arnolfini Portrait by Jan van Eyck, 1434.
-Source: The National Gallery, London.
+The Arnolfini Portrait, by Jan van Eyck, 1434.
+Source: The National Gallery, London

 Although the Renaissance is most often associated with Italy, it is important to note the expansion of artistic styles in the Low Countries.
 The Flemish painter Jan van Eyck was at the forefront of Early Renaissance art.
-His most famous piece, ‘The Arnolfini Wedding’, provides an example of the complexity that began to characterize European art.
+His most famous piece, The Arnolfini Wedding, provides an example of the complexity that began to characterize European art.

-With the rich growing ever richer, portraits became an important status symbol, used to show off one’s personal fortune.
+With the rich growing ever richer, portraits became an important status symbol, used to show off one’s personal wealth.
 In this painting, the ornate chandelier, grand bed, and even the tiny dog all proclaim the subjects’ wealth.
 Even more interestingly, if one looks closely at the mirror hung on the back wall, it is possible to see the minuscule reflection of a man entering the room.
-This detail raises questions about who this visitor might be and suggests a new role for the artist and audience as participants in the scene.
+This detail raises questions about who this visitor might be and suggests a new role for the artist and the audience as participants in the scene.
 Masterpieces such as this laid the groundwork for the new role of art in Europe.

 5. Raphael, The School of Athens